-What do chocolate, pizza, and pasta al pomodoro have in common (other than being at the top of most people's guilty pleasure list)?
+What do chocolate, pizza, and pasta al pomodoro have in common (other than being delicious)?
 They can cause heartburn.
 Are you groaning?
 Because we certainly are.
-As it turns out, that discomfort heartburn causes can be easily explained.
+As it turns out, the discomfort heartburn causes can be easily explained.
 “Normally, when a person eats or drinks, food and beverage flow down, and the lower part of the esophagus relaxes to allow the passage of the food and beverage into the stomach, and then it closes back,” says dietitian Maya Feller.
 “Heartburn happens when the lower esophageal sphincter (LES) becomes weakened or relaxed without the presence of food or beverage passing.
 When this happens, the contents of the stomach can flow back into the esophagus, resulting in the burning sensation along with other symptoms."

 What is Heartburn?